Seminarraum MI 02.13.010

 - The semi-final slides (PDF) should be sent one week before the talk; otherwise, the talk will be canceled.
 We strongly encourage you to finalize the semi-final version as far as possible.
 We will take a look at the version and give feedback.
 You can revise your slides until your presentation.

-- A short report (approximately 3-4 pages in the ACM SIGGRAPH TOG format (acmtog)) should be prepared and sent within two weeks after the talk.
+- A short report (4 pages max., excluding references in the ACM SIGGRAPH TOG format (acmtog) - you can download the precompiled latex template) should be prepared and sent within two weeks after the talk, i.e., by 23:59 on Wednesday.
 When you send the report, please send the final slides (PDF) as well.

 - Guideline: You can begin with writing a summary of the work you present as a start point; but, it would be better if you focus more on your own research rather than just finishing with the summary of the paper.
 We, including you, are not interested in revisiting the work done before; it is more meaningful if you make an effort to put your own reasoning about the work, such as pros and cons, limitation, possible future work, your own ideas for the issues, etc.